 Another thought I had about the debate is that there is a tendency to consider some sins better or worse than others.
 Yes, there are some sinful actions that have more severe earthly consequences than others, but there is too much focus on the list, and not enough on the condition.

-I think that one pattern that creates a need to establish a ‘bare minimum criteria for salvation status’ is that people often don’t really know each other.
-Let’s say you have a small church of fifty people with one pastor: he could lead by teaching, but how many close relationships can he realistically maintain?
-It would be better if each person knew three to five people so that they would have a reasonably good feel for where each of those people were at personally.
+I think that one pattern that creates a need to establish a ‘bare minimum criteria for determining the state of a person’s salvation,’ is that people often don’t really know each other.
+Let’s say you have a small church of fifty people with one pastor: there is some level of leadership, or at least influence, created by his teaching, but how many close relationships can he realistically maintain?
+It would be better if each person had genuine relationships with three to five other people in the fellowship.
+Then they could have a reasonably good feel for where each of those people were at personally.
 I believe that this level of relationship was what Paul was calling for when he talked about the need to “judge the body rightly” in 1 Corinthians 11:29.
 (See Holy Crumbs)